© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Kempton Park Pumping Station is a scheduled monument protected by Historic England under reference 1001977.
 View the official record →

-Kempton Park Pumping Station is a Victorian waterworks complex located in Sunbury-on-Thames, Middlesex, constructed from 1852 onwards to supply drinking water to London.
+Kempton Park Pumping Station is a Victorian waterworks facility located in Middlesex, constructed in the mid-nineteenth century to supply water to London and its expanding suburbs.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001977.

 Kempton Park Pumping Station is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001977.